-EN 3362 PERSPECTIVES ON LANGUAGE: AN ISSUES APPROACH TO LANGUAGE LEARNING - LEVEL 5
+EN 3362 PERSPECTIVES ON LANGUAGE: AN ISSUES APPROACH - LEVEL 5

 An overview of the field of Applied Linguistics within the realm of language learning.
-Topics will vary depending on student needs and interest and may include: principles of (second) language acquisition and learning; a historical perspective of the development of language learning theories; and current trends and issues in language pedagogy.
+Topics will vary depending on student needs and interest and may include: a historical perspective of the application of language learning theories to pedagogical practice; and current trends and issues in language pedagogy.